 Staff and students learn with and from each other.

 Teaching promotes curiosity and enthusiasm, encourages independence and develops confidence for life beyond school.

 The school is organized into phases.
-Phase 1 includes students in year 7 & 8, Phase 2 students in Years 9 &10 and Phase 3 students in Years 11,12 & 13.
-There is also a Specialist Phase covering all years for those students with the most complex needs who access learning either through a sensory programme, a nurture group or a TEACCH environment.
+Phase 1 includes students in year 7 & 8, Phase 2 students in Years 9, 10 &11 and Phase 3 students in Years 12 & 13.
 Students in Phase 3 are carefully prepared for transition to college and work placements and may stay for 1, 2 or 3 years.